 Lifetime interest-only mortgages are a popular type of mortgage for people aged 55 and over.
 It is sometimes seen as a better option, especially if you are looking to downsize your home but still can live in it.
 There are two-lifetime interest-only mortgages: one where you can own part of your home outright and the other offering equity release.

-Equity release means releasing some of your home’s value without having to sell it.
+Equity release means releasing some of your home’s value without selling it.
 This can prove beneficial if you need to provide an inheritance for your loved ones or access extra funds through retirement.
-However, it’s important to bear in mind that taking out a lifetime interest-only mortgage could affect any means-tested benefits that you may be eligible for.
+However, it’s important to remember that taking out a lifetime interest-only mortgage could affect any means-tested benefits you may be eligible for.

-If you’re considering taking out a lifetime interest-only mortgage, there are other ways to find out more about this kind of loan before committing to it.
+If you’re considering taking out a lifetime interest-only mortgage, there are other ways to learn more about this kind of loan before committing to it.
 You can get advice from independent financial advisors or contact the lender for more information on terms and conditions.

-It’s also worth speaking to someone who has taken out a similar type of loan before, as they will be able to advise on the best way forward, depending on your circumstances.
+It’s also worth speaking to someone who has taken out a similar type of loan before, as they can advise on the best way forward, depending on your circumstances.
 Ultimately, whether or not taking out a lifetime interest-only mortgage is right for you should be thoroughly researched before signing anything – always make sure that your decision is based on what is most suitable and beneficial to yourself in the long run!

 Does an interest only mortgage for over 70s have big fees?